Skip to main content

 CALL dbms_consensus.upgrade_learner('192.168.0.2:13006');

-• add_learner: Adds the node to the cluster as a learner, allowing it to start syncing data without contributing to consensus.
+• add_learner: Adds the node to the cluster as a learner, allowing it to start syncing data without participating in raft protocol.

-• upgrade_learner: Promotes the node from learner to follower, enabling it to fully participate in consensus and replication.
+• upgrade_learner: Promotes the node from learner to follower, enabling it to fully participate in raft and replication.

 :::note: If the IP address of the node remains unchanged and you skipped the drop_learner step, simply upgrade the node using the upgrade_learner command.